 Preview: Initial estimates based on simulation or extrapolated data from other speed grades, devices, families, or process technologies.
 These values are subject to change without notice.
 These values are estimates and should not be used for production.
-Preliminary: Based on preliminary or partial device characterization.
-Though further changes are not expected, these values are subject to change without notice.
-These values are safe for producing prototypes but should not be used for high-volume production.
-Final or Unmarked: ' Guideline: A worst-case value or a range of worst-case values based on example applications under a variety of conditions.
-Actual worst-case values are reported for the specific use within an application by the FastChip development system in the Timing Analysis section of the project report.
+Preliminary: Final or Unmarked: Specifications are final.
+These specifications may be used for vol- Guideline: A worst-case value or a range of worst-case values based on ex- ample applications under a variety of conditions.
+Actual worst- case values are reported for the specific use within an application by the FastChip development system in the Timing Analysis sec- tion of the project report.
 The value reported by FastChip may not match the values shown herein.
 The value reported by FastChip supercedes any value shown below.